CodeSciRahul/News-article/MYNOTESREADME.md

 | **Database updates** | Next.js API Routes | Use Next.js backend API ✅ |

 By following these best practices, you ensure optimized performance and a better user experience in your Next.js applications. 🚀

+## Image Domain Configuration for Next.js

+If you are using Next.js's `<Image />` component with external images, ensure to configure allowed image domains in `next.config.js`.
+This prevents errors like: